 In this section, we first introduce the unified Bregman alternating minimization algorithm for generalized DC programming \eqref{eq:problem}.
 Then, we will show that our algorithmic framework covers some state-of-the-art algorithms.

-As we known, the seminal DC algorithms for DC programming often require the second DC parts are differentiable.
-However, many real-world problems usually possess nonsmooth two DC components.
-In this paper, we follow the spirit of majorization minimization and employ the Fenchel-Young inequality \eqref{eq:FY} to approximate $-g_1(x)$ and $-g_2(y)$ iteratively.
+As we know, those seminal DC algorithms for DC programming often require the second DC parts being differentiable.
+However, many real-world problems usually possess two nonsmooth DC components.
+In this paper, we follow the spirit of majorization minimization and then employ the Fenchel-Young inequality \eqref{eq:FY} to approximate $-g_1(x)$ and $-g_2(y)$ iteratively.
 More specifically, at the $k$-th iterate $(x^k,y^k)$, we always have

 Comparatively, the above approximations provide us a flexible way to exploit the favorable structure of the conjugate functions of $g_1(x)$ and $g_2(y)$ for some real-world applications.